plone/documentation/docs/classic-ui/theming/diazo.md

 The {file}`rules.xml` file declares which parts of theme will be replaced by the HTML produced by Plone.

 It is a good practice to have a `<div>` element called `content` in your theme, which will contain the maximum space of the content area of your site.
-That way you can inject the HTML produced by Plone there using Plone's content section too.
+That way you can inject the HTML produced by Plone there using Plone's content section, too.

 Add a stanza in your {file}`rules.xml` file.